How Many Boxes Do I Need to Move?

 Where to Get Free Moving Boxes

-1. Grocery stores: Ask for banana boxes
+1. Grocery stores: Ask the produce manager for sturdy banana boxes (they have handle holes and lids).

-4. Bookstores: Sturdy book boxes
+4. Bookstores: Small, extra-sturdy book boxes built for weight.

 Frequently Asked Questions